 However, The Island does have its vicious side.
 The institutions of the hospital and courthouse are in reality fronts for torture and intimidation.
-The Inquisition is alive and well, but armed with space-age technology.
+The Inquisition is alive and well, and armed with space-age technology.

-The one visible authority on The Island is "The Caretaker," who can be seen only via a video screen.
-Those wishing an audience with him first must undertake a scavenger hunt to gain certain items necessary to pass through locked doors.
+The one visible authority on The Island is The Caretaker, who can be seen only via a video screen.
+Those wishing an audience with him must undertake a scavenger hunt to acquire certain items necessary to pass through locked doors.
 The reward for collecting these keys is a chance to be baited and questioned by the Island's maestro of deception.
-Yet even he is a subordinate to The Master, whoever that might be.
+Yet even he is subordinate to The Master, whomever he might be.